-BJP announces list of 40 star campaigner with some glamor quotient in it
+BJP announces list of 40 star campaigners with some glamor quotient in it

-New Delhi, Oct 23: The Bharatiya Janata Party (BJP) has issued a 40-member list of star campaigner for Chhattisgarh for the forthcoming Assembly elections in the state that included over a dozen of Union ministers and around half a dozen chief ministers besides Prime Minister Narendra Modi and party president Amit Shah.
+New Delhi, Oct 23: The Bharatiya Janata Party (BJP) has issued a 40-member list of star campaigners for Chhattisgarh for the forthcoming Assembly elections in the state that included over a dozen of Union ministers and around half a dozen chief ministers besides Prime Minister Narendra Modi and party president Amit Shah.

-Two general secretaries of the party too are part of the star campaigner list and more interestingly national joint general secretary (organisation) Soudan Singh and state general secretary (organisation) Pawan Sai too finds their name in the list of start campaigners which for political observers something unusual.
+Two general secretaries of the party too are part of the star campaigners list and more interestingly national joint general secretary (organisation) Soudan Singh and state general secretary (organisation) Pawan Sai too finds their name in the list of start campaigners which for political observers something unusual.

 Also Read | UP CM Adityanath in Chhattisgarh tomorrow to attend Raman Singh nomination rally